deepanshudua55/Academic-Projects/Distributed System/Ring Election Algo/README.md

-###Java Implementaion of a Leader Election Using Ring Algorithm (Election In A Ring).
+###Java Implementaion of a Leader Election Using Ring Algorithm.

 ####Election Algorithms